-2.2 The details of constitution of the Board and the number of directorships and committee memberships held in other companies as on 31st March 2021 are given below:
+2.2 The details of constitution of the Board and the number of directorships and committee memberships held in other companies as on 31st March 2022 are given below:

-Name of the Directors Category Memb Directorships and erships/ Chairma on March 31, 20 anships Other Directorships# Committee Memberships## Committee Chairmanship## Mr. P.N.
-Sharma (Chairman) Independent Non-Executive 41 2 1 Mr. Rajeev Bajaj (Managing Director) Executive 0 0 0 Mr. Gavin JohnWalker Non-Executive 0 0 0 Mr. Deepak Sabharwal Independent Non-Executive 0 0 0
+Name of the Directors Category Number of Directorships and Committee Memberships / Chairmanships as on 31st March 2022 Other Directorships# Other Committee Memberships## Other Committee Chairmanship## Mr. P.N.
+Sharma (Chairman) Independent Non-Executive 5 1 5 2 Mr. Rajeev Bajaj (Managing Director) Executive 0 0 0 Mr. Gavin John Walker Non-Executive 0 0 0 Mr. Deepak Sabharwal Independent Non-Executive 0 0 0 Mrs. Madhu Vij Independent Non-Executive 3 2 0 0 Ms. Kalliopi Tsiagka Non-Executive 0 0 0